Endpoint Services, Workspace ONE, macOS Single Sign-On (SSO) Extension Profile

 - macOS 11 (Big Sur) is the last macOS version to support Enterprise Connect.

-- For devices on macOS 10.15 and up, Apple recommends uninstalling Enterprise Connect before deploying the SSO profile.
+- For devices on macOS 10.15 and up, Apple recommends uninstalling Enterprise Connect first before deploying the SSO profile.